 - Improve public access to the river (virtual and physical)

-The reserve is accessible by key with permission from HMWT and receives over 1000 visitors per year who enjoy access to the whole reserve through HMWT's provision of bridges over the River Lea and lagoons.
-Two bird hides allow visitors to view otherwise secretive birds at close range.
+The reserve is accessible by key with permission from the Trust and receives over 1,000 visitors per year, who enjoy access to the whole reserve through the provision of bridges over the River Lea and lagoons.

-- Re-gravel areas of the watercress beds where high flow has washed these away.
+- Re-gravel areas of the watercress beds where high flow had washed these away.

-- Reduce erosion of the banks of the River Lea using willow spiling
+- Reduce erosion of the banks of the River Lea through 50m of willow spiling.

 - Improve visitor access and experience through the repair and maintenance of hides, bridges and boardwalks.